 Headphones are so widespread and generally understood by the average individual.
 However, the average person knows surprisingly little about bone conduction headphones and how they work.
 So, how do bone conduction headphones work?

-Of course, this is only the simplest way to explain how bone conduction headphones work.
-This technology is relatively looked over in the age of wireless headphones but have incredibly fascinating uses and innovation.
+Of course, this is the simplest way to explain how bone conduction earphones work.
+This technology is relatively looked over in the age of wireless headphones but has incredibly fascinating uses and innovation.

 How Do These Vibrations Get to the Cochlea?

 Sound travels in waves through the air, much like light, but unlike light, sound can travel through much denser objects.

 This is how you can hear the music from a neighbor’s room, and feel your walls shaking, but not see their light on through the wall.